Search

 A Fun Way To Practice A PAO

-Here’s an exercise from the Magnetic Memory Method Masterclass:
+Here’s an exercise from the Magnetic Memory Method Masterclass

 Then, shuffle them up.

 If you come across a 42, name out the figure you chose.
+Or if it’s 72, call out that figure.

-I would suggest starting small, such as with three, two-digit pairs.
-As you go, place the associations in a Memory Palace so you have a point of reference.
+As you develop your memory for larger and larger sequences of numbers, place the associations in a Memory Palace so you have a point of reference.

 Make The PAO System Your Own